TimGrt/Ansible-Best-Practices/docs/ansible/variables.md

             The *debug* task does not print the value of the password, the output is censored.

             !!! hint
-                Observing the outout from the *"Add user"* task, you can see that the value of the *password* parameter is not shown.
+                Observing the output from the *"Add user"* task, you can see that the value of the *password* parameter is not shown.
                 The *warning* from the *"Add user"* task stating an unencrypted password is related to not having hashed the password.
 You can achieve this by using the *password_hash* filter:
                 ```yaml
                 password: "{{ vault_password | password_hash('sha512', 'mysecretsalt') }}"